 Once in Iceland, your experience will include all transportation while with the group, a private room each night with shared facilities and all meals*.
 We will be operating out of two vans, exploring both our immediate surroundings as well as taking day trips to spectacular locations in the area while your fearless leaders will be available for instruction and consult throughout. (*We will pack lunches for day trips, but there will also be the opportunity in a couple of places to visit small cafe’s which will be your responsibility.)

 Not included in your experience with us are soft drinks and alcoholic beverages.
 The hotel is well stocked with various micro brews and more, but these will be your responsibility.
-You will also be responsible for your own travel to and from Iceland arriving in country no later than the morning of October 4th, 2018.
+You will also be responsible for your own travel to and from Iceland arriving in country no later than the morning of October 2nd, 2019.

 You’ll be working with Kerik Kouklis and yours truly, both accomplished photographic artists and instructors with work in many private and museum collections.
-And we are survivors of the very successful first annual summit in 2017…. and so excited to continue with the 3rd!
+We are survivors of the very successful first and second annual summit in 2017and 2018 and so excited to continue with the 3rd!
 We will both be available at all times for consultation, instruction and a few sordid tales.

 You can reserve your spot on this adventure by either making your deposit, or paying the full fee all at once.
 If not paying in full, you will have scheduled payment installments to help spread your costs out.
 Once registered, you will start receiving a series of newsletters leading up to the trip as well as a payment schedule.